Inch And A Half In Millimeters

 Historical Context:

 The history of these units highlights the evolution of measurement systems.
-The inch has roots tracing back to ancient Rome, where it was linked to the width of a thumb.
+Which means the inch has roots tracing back to ancient Rome, where it was linked to the width of a thumb.
 Over time, various regions adopted different standards for the inch, causing discrepancies.
-The metric system, conceived during the French Revolution, aimed to create a universal, rational system of measurement based on decimal multiples.
+So the metric system, conceived during the French Revolution, aimed to create a universal, rational system of measurement based on decimal multiples.
 The meter was initially defined based on the Earth's circumference, and all other units, including the millimeter, were derived from it.

 Mathematical Foundation: